mindscan-de/FuriousIron-HFB/README.md

 this Hash-Free-Bloom-Filter an algorithm would overstate the two lines of implementing code but simplifying Bloom-filters down to basically two lines of code is nonetheless art.

-If you like this approach or cite it please link back to this repository and cite this project URL.
-If you want to cite this
+If you like this approach or cite it, please link back to this repository and cite this project URL using:

     'Hash-Free-Bloom-Filters'.
 Maxim Gansert.
 2022. (https://github.com/mindscan-de/FuriousIron-HFB).

 Maybe I should write a paper on it...
 Please enjoy:

 ## Hash-Free-Bloom (HFB)

-HFB stands for Hash-Free-Bloom I'm not sure whether someone already did something similar or not, but I'm not bothered enough to figure that out.
+HFB stands for Hash-Free-Bloom.
+I'm not sure whether someone already did something similar or not, but I'm not bothered enough to figure that out.
 Essentially this is a way which I came up with, to implement a test for "doesn't contain".

 Bloom-filters answer the question whether a value is not included in a set.
 But can't answer a sure yes.
 Each yes is either a sure yes or a false positive.
 But a 'no' is always a 'no'.